 Ringworm isn’t a dangerous infection.
-However, it’s still a virus that:
+However, it can still:

-- Causes a parrot’s feathers to fall out
+- Cause a parrot’s feathers to fall out

 Symptoms of Ringworm in Parrots

-Owners are often unaware that their parrot has ringworm.
+Owners may be unaware that their parrot has ringworm.
 That’s because it’s difficult to tell when a parrot has ringworm, especially in the early stages.
-Here’s why:
+That’s because:

 - It takes 2-4 weeks for the symptoms of ringworm to appear